 needed to achieve a good count and maintain our high

 nationally-accredited standing.
 For the past few years, CBC

 participation has been free but registration is still

-Our annual Christmas Bird Count will be on Sunday, January 3, 2021, dawn to dusk, rain or shine!
-Compilation dinner will be held via an online platform to be determined at 6:30 pm or earlier depending on group wishes.
+Our annual Christmas Bird Count will be on Sunday, January 2, 2022, dawn to dusk, rain or shine!
+Compilation will be held via Zoom at 6:30 pm or earlier depending on group wishes.

 Count Compiler: Alison Sheehey please return all forms to Alison.